 You have received a Not Determined test result.
 This result can be caused by random test error or other factors that interfere with the test.
-It can also be caused by having two copies of the BLM Ash variant.
+It can also be caused by having two copies of the BLM ^{Ash} variant.

-Because you received a Not Determined test result, we have no new information about your chance of being a carrier for Bloom syndrome.
-We cannot estimate your chance because the average chance of being a carrier is not known for your ethnicity.
+Because you received a Not Determined test result, your chance of being a carrier for Bloom syndrome may be up to 1 in 107.
+This is the average chance of being a carrier for a person of Ashkenazi Jewish descent.